mikgroup/Venous-Perfusion-Source-Mapping/README.md

 ## Instructions

+### Method 1: Google Colab
-The notebook <code>Reproduce Figures.ipynb</code> reproduces the figures and processing from the manuscript.
-Currently code to reproduce Figure 3 has been implemented, further code is coming up!
+To run this notebook in Google Colab, click on this [link](https://colab.research.google.com/drive/1qvfOsakORVPUA9h76S0JtxyM9qzfk8lL?usp=sharing).
+After you've opened the notebook, run all the cells.
+This notebook reproduces the figures and processing from the manuscript.

+**Note:** Due to RAM limitations in Google Colab, we have omitted some of the preprocessing steps.
+If you would like to run the full preprocessing pipeline, please refer to the Jupyter notebook provided in **Method 2**.